 Supporting climate action in India

-Title: Indo-German Support project for Climate Action in India
+Indo-German Support Project for Climate Action in India

-Climate co-benefits methodologies that focus on the circular economy and resource efficiency as well as biodiversity and forests in national policies and programmes are contributing towards fulfilling India’s NDCs.
+Climate co-benefit methodologies in the focus areas circular economy and resource efficiency as well as biodiversity and forests are contributing to India’s NDC implementation.